 Day 9: We’ll have one last morning to bird near our lodge before departing by road for the foothills of the Cordillera de Guanacaste.
 These foothills, a series of isolated volcanoes of only moderate elevation, have a dramatic effect on the climate: the western slopes face the seasonally dry Pacific coast while the eastern slopes receive the prevailing winds from the Caribbean and support a lush forest with many streams.
 Bridges over such streams may help us find Fasciated Tiger-Heron and, especially on the smaller streams, Torrent Tyrannulet and American Dipper.
 Our hotel for the next three nights is on the Caribbean slope of the dormant volcano of Tenorio.
 Night in Bijagua.

 Days 10-11: We’ll have two full days to explore the birds and natural history of Volcán Tenorio National Park and the Celeste River region.
 The trails into primary forest and roads along the forest edge will be full of birds.
 We’ll make a special effort for Tody Motmot, here at the southern edge of its range.
 Mixed-species flocks here contain multiple tanagers, wrens, and tyrannulets, among many others.
 We’ll also take an afternoon drive into the open country north of town to search for Nicaraguan Grackle and Lesser Yellow-headed Vulture, both found only in this part of Costa Rica.
 Nights in Bijagua.

-Day 12: On our last morning in Costa Rica we’ll enjoy a final dawn chorus near our hotel grounds and then head for Liberia airport where the tour concludes. **It may be possible for participants to return to San Jose with our tour vehicle, arriving in the afternoon of Day 12.
+Day 12: On our last morning in Costa Rica we’ll enjoy a final dawn chorus near our hotel grounds and then head for Liberia airport where the tour concludes. **It might be possible for participants to return to San Jose with our tour vehicle, arriving in the afternoon of Day 12.